-Hello Liam Horan here from Sli Nua Careers we’re a career training company with offices all around Ireland and a great deal of our work is done with teachers at all levels in the education sector.
+Hello, Liam Horan here from Sli Nua Careers.
+We are a career training company with offices all around Ireland and a great deal of our work is done with teachers at all levels in the education sector.

-We’ve had a question here that we’re going to read to you and then give you a response as well that hopefully might be of use to anybody in a similar position – the question is:
+We have a question here that we’re going to read to you and then give you a response as that may hopefully be of use to anybody in a similar position.
+The question is:

-If you’re outlining how you’d like to get involved in training the school cross country team talk about how sports contributes to a happy environment and it allows young people to tap into talents they possess and generally it’s in creating the kind of atmosphere that is appropriate for learning and personal development.
+If you’re outlining how you’d like to get involved in training the school cross-country team, talk about how sport contributes to a happy environment and how it allows young people to tap into talents they possess and generally contributes to creating the kind of atmosphere that is appropriate for learning and personal development.

-We have an interview workbook form that you can access by emailing [email protected] and that guide/workbook helps you identify what is the principal looking for, what are the board of management looking for, what examples have I got that meet those.
-And how can I bring this information into an interview situation.
+We have an interview workbook form that you can access by emailing getthatjob@Slinuacareers.com and that guide/workbook helps you identify what the principal is looking for, what the board of management is looking for, what examples have I got that meet those, and how can I bring this information into an interview situation.
 That workbook will help you a great deal in that way.

 And should you speak Irish?
 With the question you asked Mary, why not.
 Part of your role will probably be to teach Irish, I think that’s implicit in the way you ask the question, so what better way of showing your proficiency by actually rolling out a cupla focal.
-I wouldn’t do it for too long in case somebody else in the panel hasn’t got that much Irish and prolonged use of the cupla focal, which would no longer be a couple of phrases, and of course might alienate them.
-But it could be a very nice little touch for a little bit of the interview and move back into English which is the language of the interview in all likelihood.
+I wouldn’t do it for too long in case somebody on the panel hasn’t got that much Irish and prolonged use of the cupla focal (longer than a couple of phrases) might alienate them.
+But it could be a very nice little touch for a short bit of the interview and then move back into English which is the language of the interview in all likelihood.

-You know that’ll be my advice on that and so I hope those tips help you Mary.
+That is my advice on that and I hope those tips help you Mary.
 Really what you’ve got to do is apply your experience to date to the bottom line of the school to make teaching better, to make the environment better and not just to imply it but to be very explicit.
 Tell them, tell them, tell them.
 If you don’t tell them presume they don’t know.
-Even though it might be on your CV or application form tell them again in interview because the interview must stand alone.
+Even though it might be on your CV or application form, tell them again in the interview because the interview must stand alone.
 You can’t be sure that the interview panel has even read your application form or your CV.
-One of them may have or perhaps none of them have or indeed perhaps all of them have but don’t leave it to chance.
+One of them may have, or perhaps none of them have, or indeed perhaps all of them have – but don’t leave it to chance.